• Skip to primary navigation

 To thicken fruit for cobbler you will need to add a thickening agent such as corn starch or tapioca starch.
 You will also want to ensure that the filling gets bubbling hot when baking to help it thicken.

-Are frozen or canned peaches better for cobbler?
+Are frozen or canned peaches better for this paleo peach cobbler?

 To make peach cobbler you are best off using fresh peaches.
 However, if you don’t have any fresh peaches you can use canned peaches or frozen peaches instead.
 You will just just need to thaw the frozen peaches before cooking them.